yii2-extensions/worker-debug/README.md

     </a>
 </p>

-A specialized debug toolbar extension that provides enhanced debugging capabilities for Yii2 applications using PSR Bridge, offering comprehensive insights into application execution, performance metrics, and component interactions.
+A specialized debug toolbar extension that provides enhanced debugging capabilities for Yii2 applications using the PSR Bridge, offering comprehensive insights into application execution, performance metrics, and component interactions.

 ## Features